Introduction to Computational Science and Engineering

 Discrete Differential Geometry: Theory and Applications

 Part a: Multiscale methodology for partial differential equations (PDEs) and for stochastic differential equations (SDEs).
 Basic theory of underlying PDEs; basic theory of Gaussian processes; basic theory of SDEs; multiscale expansions.
 Part b: Transition from quantum to continuum modeling of materials.
 Schrodinger equation and semi-classical limit; molecular dynamics and kinetic theory; kinetic theory, Boltzmann equation and continuum mechanics.
-Part b not offered 2022-23.
+Not offered 2023-24.

 Reading and Independent Study